Skip to main content

 Customizing Healthcare Options

-At Marathon Health, we customize our services to the clientele we’re serving.
+At Marathon Health, we customize our services to the organizations we’re serving.
 Working with our customers is key.

 For example, there could be a six-month wait to see a kidney specialist.
 In this situation, we’d conduct a phone consultation with a specialist to ensure we prescribe the correct medications and run the right labs until they can take over care.